raymondshiner/EWU-CSCD496-2019-Winter/README.md

      - Remove a user
   - Groups
      - Display all grpups
-     - Add a user
+     - Add a group
-     - Edit a user
+     - Edit a grpup
-     - Remove a user
+     - Remove a group
 - Create a page for managing a users gifts
    - This will be done using VueJs and will be using typescript for sending data to and from the API
      - Show all gifts